BroadbandForum/usp/index.md

     <li>Architectural overview</li>
     <li>Discovery mechanisms for Controllers and Agents</li>
     <li>Basic messaging between Controllers and Agents</li>
+    <li>Use of USP Record messages for end to end integrity, security, and privacy</li>
     <li>Data model objects specific to protocol functionality, object defined operations, and notifications/events</li>
     <li>Protocol buffers encoding schema</li>
     <li>Use of CoAP as a message transfer protocols (MTP)</li>